CharlieAlphaFox/BinanceMarginTrader/README.md

 Keeps exception logs of any errors with the Rest API/functions/program in a txt file with traceback.

-Identifies the overal bigger picture, 1-2 Hr candls to return trend: 'UP', 'DWN' or 'SIDEWYS'
+Identifies the overal bigger picture, 1 Hr candls or 2hr candls if sideways to return trend: 'UP', 'DWN' or 'SIDEWYS'

 You can build (and easily write) your own strategy, could be Moving averages, MACD, VWAP or etc. based
 # NOT TESTED, BACKTRACKED NOR PROFITABLE ( email me: carlo.fernandezben@gmail.com to write one )